schilkp/ws2812b_spi/README.md

 In this mode, one byte at a time can be requested from the driver to be transmitted.

-This will reduce RAM-overhead, but will usually increase interrupt load.
+This will reduce RAM-overhead, but will usually increase interrupt load and processing overhead.

 Furthermore the time between SPI bytes is critical and has to be consistent and very short.
 Any interrupt-based implementation must run at a high enough priority to be handled instantly.